Construction & Property CIS

 How to request inactivity

-Contact HMRC's CIS helpline or write to them to request an inactivity period.
+Use the CIS online service, or contact HMRC's CIS helpline, to request an inactivity period.
 You will need to provide:

 • Your contractor UTR and Accounts Office reference